 Today we walked along the beach from Skipsea to Barmston, a distance of about four miles.
 The tide was out, the sun was shining and the wind was blowing a gale.
 The sand was damp but firm and we made steady progress towards our destination.

 We were last here just nine months ago but we detected huge change.

 The advance of the sea is relentless.
 This is an unfortunate stretch of coastline and I say unfortunate because in the local Coastal Management Plan it is identified as a place not worth defending against the advancing sea and one day it will be gone.
 Every year six foot of land is swept away, an estimated average of two million tonnes which is moved south on the tides towards the Humber estuary and builds land there whilst it takes it away here.
 It is called ‘managed retreat’.

-On a previous visit I once came across an official looking man in a hard hat and a high visibility jacket who was taking photographs and making notes.
+On a previous visit I once came across an official looking man in a hard hat and a yellow high visibility jacket who was taking photographs and making notes.
 His name was Brian and I asked him about the erosion.
 He explained to me that the problem is that this coastline really shouldn’t be here at all because it is made up of unconsolidated soft clay and small stones called glacial till that were scooped up from the sea bed by a glacier as it advanced south during the last ice age and dumped here as the ice eventually melted and receded north about ten thousand years ago.